Buddy Rose: World Wrestling Federation (1982–1983)

-While still finishing up with the PNW, Rose made his WWF debut on June 1, 1982 at a Championship Wrestling taping in Allentown, Pennsylvania at the Agricultural Hall.
+While still finishing up with the PNW, Rose made his WWF debut on June 1, 1982, at a Championship Wrestling taping in Allentown, Pennsylvania, at the Agricultural Hall.

-Now managed by Grand Wizard and accompanied by two women to ringside (one was Sherri Martell and the other Judy Martin), he pinned Steve King.
+Now managed by Grand Wizard and accompanied by two women to ringside (one was Sherri Martel and the other Judy Martin), he pinned Steve King.
 Rose wrestled twenty two matches at television tapings between June and August, which served to keep him in the public eye until he finished his PNW commitments and began the WWF house show loop.
-On August 30, 1982 he worked a main event against Bob Backlund for the WWF World Heavyweight Title, but was unsuccessful.
+On August 30, 1982, he worked a main event against Bob Backlund for the WWF World Heavyweight Title, but was unsuccessful.
 Rose quickly moved to a house show feud with former WWF Tag-Team Champion Tony Garea and dominated the series.

-On October 4, 1982, he challenged Pedro Morales for the Intercontinental Heavyweight Championship at Madison Square Garden; like the match with Backlund in August this too was unsuccessful.
+On October 4, 1982, he challenged Pedro Morales for the Intercontinental Heavyweight Championship at Madison Square Garden; like the match with Backlund in August this too was also unsuccessful.
 Rose faced Morales numerous additional times but was unable to win the title.
 He eventually moved that winter to a house show series with Curt Hennig, where he found considerable success.

 Pacific Northwest Wrestling (1983–1984)

-Following another tour of New Japan Pro-Wrestling, Rose returned to the PNW on May 8, 1983 and defeated Jesse Barr.
+Following another tour of New Japan Pro-Wrestling, Rose returned to the PNW on May 8, 1983, and defeated Jesse Barr.
 On August 20 he teamed with Brian Adidas to win the PNW Tag Team titles from Rip Oliver and The Assassin, but would lose the belts back eleven days later.
-On October 11, 1983 he teamed with former opponent Curt Hennig and captured the tag-team titles back from Oliver and the Assassin.
+On October 11, 1983, he teamed with former opponent Curt Hennig and captured the tag-team titles back from Oliver and the Assassin.
 Again the reign was short-lived as they in turn were beaten by Dynamite Kid and Oliver.
 Following a third tour of New Japan Pro-Wrestling, Rose returned to the PNW and defeated Rip Oliver to win the Heavyweight Championship at an event on April 28, 1984.
 He defended the title against Oliver and future tag-team partner Doug Somers before losing it later that year and returning to the World Wrestling Federation.

 World Wrestling Federation (1984–1985)

 Rose returned to the WWF in 1984.
 He appeared on Piper's Pit on the December 22 episode of Championship Wrestling and was now managed by Bobby Heenan.
-On the February 26, 1985 edition of Prime Time Wrestling he was defeated by Barry Windham.
+On the February 26, 1985, edition of Prime Time Wrestling he was defeated by Barry Windham.
 He was later put under a mask as "The Executioner", losing to Tito Santana in the opening match of the inaugural WrestleMania.
 This would be his last match, as he departed once more for the PNW.